 An incident that has been called a “freak accident” claimed the life of a construction worker this December.
 The accident happened at a San Juan Capistrano landfill, and reports indicate that the worker was crushed.

 The man was 38 years old at the time of his death.
 He was from Murrieta.
-He was unloading materials at the Prima Deshcha Landfill when the accident happened, right around 3 in the afternoon.
+He was unloading materials at the Prima Deshcha Landfill when the truck accident happened, right around 3 in the afternoon.

 Investigators are still looking into exactly what happened, but the man was crushed by a dump truck.
 They think he may have been working on it, perhaps repairing the hydraulic lift.
 There was hydraulic fluid near him, along with a wrench.
 He was in between the frame of the truck and the truck bed.
 That could indicate that the bed fell against him unexpectedly while he was working.
 Again, there is no official report yet since the investigation is underway.